 If a Septic System is Needed, Have Any Design Plans Been Made?

 Septic systems aren’t like water heaters.
-You don’t just bring one to the lot, dig a hole and hook it up.
+You don’t just bring one to the lot, dig a hole and hook it up, you will actually need one of the garbage disposals for septic.
 There is some planning involved to determine where to put the leach fields, where the system can be buried, what size system you need and what the city or county will approve.
 If the owner of the property has already spent the money to have the septic system planned, you might want to take it to your septic inspector and ask if that type of system will work with the house you want to build.

 Is Any Portion of the Lot in a Flood Plain?